nelhage/blog.nelhage.com/content/draft/property-testing-like-afl.md

 So far, what I've described is just a slightly-heavyweight version of "table-driven testing", and doesn't have the generative nature that typically defines property-based testing.
+And while I'm an enormous proponent of table-driven tests, it seems clear that automatic test generation has something to offer above and beyond such tests.

-The next key detail in my desires is that those lists of inputs should be, in most cases, automatically generated by the property-based framework.
-After writing a test, I might run `proptest generate --test=MyTestCase`, and it will begin a traditional property-based-testing generation-and-minimization process, with the difference that any failing tests, and a sample of other tests, will be automatically written out to the "examples" file for future runs.
+To bridge the gap, I desire that the aforementioned lists of inputs should be, in most cases, automatically generated by the property-based framework, before being commited.
+After writing a test, I might run `proptest generate`, which will begin a traditional property-based-testing generation-and-minimization process, with the difference that any failing tests, and a sample of other tests, will be automatically written out to the "examples" file for review and potential committing by the developer.

 ## Coverage-guided generation and feedback

 How will `proptest generate` decide which cases to save, and how will it decide when it has enough tests?
-It runs my test using AFL-style coverage-guided exploration, and stops after some combination of
+Here we take inpsiration from AFL, and use coverage-guided exploration to guide test case generation, and also to determine when to stop.
+The generator stops generating tests cases after some combination of

-- A configurable max timeout
+- A configurable timeout
 - When coverage stops improving
-- When coverage is sufficiently high
+- When coverage is sufficiently high in an absolute sense

-It can also print statistics about this exploration process to inform the quality of the test case and/or generator.
+(Upon completion, it can also print statistics about this exploration process and the coverage reached, to inform the quality of the test case and/or generator.)

-Once it has stopped (or perhaps concurrently with generation), it will use a coverage-driven minimization process (ala [`afl-cmin`][afl-cmin]) to find a near-minimal list of test cases that exercise the same set of paths as the total corpus.
+Once it has stopped (or perhaps concurrently with generation), the tool will use a coverage-driven minimization process (ala [`afl-cmin`][afl-cmin]) to find a near-minimal list of test cases that exercises approximately the samet set of coverage as the total corpus.
+In addition, any tests that fail are automatically preserved (perhaps up to uniqueness, as judged by the execution trace and related criteria).

-The end result of such a process should be a small corpus of tests that execute quickly, while still exercising nearly as much of the code under test as possible, and explicitly checking test cases that once failed, to prevent regressions of known bugs.
+The end result of such a process should be a small corpus of tests that execute quickly, while still exercising about as much of the code under test as possible, and explicitly checking test cases that once failed, to prevent regressions of known bugs.

 ## Exploration Mode